unicode-org/message-format-wg/spec/formatting.md

    An implementation MAY define its own functions.
    An implementation MAY allow custom functions to be defined by users.

-   An implementation MAY perform additional processing before calling the function.
-   For example, it can modify the _name_ of an _option_ to match the function's input expectations (such as by removing the _namespace_ prefix from the _name-part_).

    Function access to the _formatting context_ MUST be minimal and read-only, and execution time SHOULD be limited.